-We operate three separate labs dedicated to quantum optics and spectroscopy of solid-state materials.
-Each is stabilised in temperature and humidity and designed specifically for experiments in low-light conditions.
+We operate three separate labs dedicated to quantum optics and spintronics in solid-state materials.
+Each is stabilised in temperature and humidity and designed for experiments in low-light conditions.

 You can visit our lab on this page.
 Please select “Physics, Photonics and Quantum sciences”.

 The labs are fitted with state-of-the-art equipment, meticulously selected for low-light experiments:

-- Four Attocube Attodry cryostats.
+- Four Attocube Attodry and one Montana cryostats.
 The Rolls-Royce of helium-free cryostats for confocal microscopy and solid-state physics, equipped with superconducting magnets and XYZ piezo motors and scanners to allow for all the freedom you need to explore your sample.

 - State-of-art detectors and spectrometers.
 We use liquid nitrogen cooled cameras and superconducting single photon detectors to make the most challenging experiments possible, from visible light to telecom wavelengths.

 - Optics and optomechanics are mostly custom-built from top grade components for our bespoke experiments.

-- And much more: time-tagging high speed electronics, ultra-high resolution wavemeters, Fabry-Perot interferometers, electro-optic modulators, lock-in amplifiers, pulse-pattern generator, etc.
+- And much more: time-tagging high speed electronics, ultra-high resolution wavemeters, Fabry-Perot interferometers, electro-optic modulators, lock-in amplifiers, pulse-pattern generators, etc.

 We also have a newly refurbished clean-room which is fully equipped with modern nano-fabrication and characterization equipment.
 The EPSRC Two-Dimensional Photonics Fabrication facility is also located here.
 Please contact Prof. Gerardot for access to the facility (there is a generous pump-priming scheme!).